heinezen/openage/doc/ideas/projects/p1_nyan_python_api.md

 ## Description (long)

-* nyan is our database language for storing and accessing game data (unit stats, abilities)
-* Right now integrated in the C++ code of openage for gamestate

-* Goal: Access nyan operations via Python
-* Direct communication (so not only for ingame access)
-* Intended to be used by other tools such as the openage converter and a modpack editor

-* Recommended approach: Cython wrapper for C++ code
-* Expose cython functions to Python
-* Usable API design is important

-* Example functionality:
+nyan is our database for storing and managing data (i.e. unit attributes and configuration) during a game.
+Internally, nyan data is organized using an object-oriented approach where each object stores attributes as key-value pairs (members).
+Objects in nyan can also inherit other objects to gain their properties. nyan allows for object attributes to be updated by applying nyan patches; special objects that change the value's of another object's existing members.

+Right now, nyan is used in openage as a shared library that is only accessible via a C++ interface.
+The primary goal of this project is to expose the functionality of the nyan library via a Python interface.
+This interface is intended to be used non-core utilities of openage, namely the converter and the modpack editor.
+The engine core will still use the C++ interface.

+Example features to expose include:

 * Adding/removing objects
 * Manipulating objects via patches
 * Operate on database views and create new ones
 * Sanity check for nyan files
 * Import resolving
+* Parsing nyan objects from files
 * Writing objects to file

+Our recommended approach would be to create a Cython wrapper for the C++ code of nyan.
+Python scripts can then call the wrapper to directly call the nyan library.
+The API should be designed to be usable without deep knowledge of the nyan database internals.

 # Expected Outcome